avamsykiran/Angular11_19Jul21_09Aug21_14001600/README.md

     jasmine     is an independent javascript testing library.

                 describe    -------------> writes test suits (are a collection of test cases) beforeEach  -------------> that executes a common task before executing each test case afterEach   -------------> that executes a common task after  executing each test case it          -------------> which indicate one test case.

-                expect      -------------> creates an assertiopn object which reports test being passed or failed.
+                expect      -------------> creates an assertion object which reports test being passed or failed.

                                             the assertion object has matcher functions